Photo from Shutterstock

 Purpose and objectives

-The Taskforce supports the strengthening of Public-Private Partnership in the fight against financial crime in Ukraine, focusing on three key areas:
+The Task Force supports the strengthening of Public-Private Partnership in the fight against financial crime in Ukraine, focusing on three key areas:

 • Advisory role: Serves as a platform for dialogue and the development of recommendations on Public-Private Partnership strategies in Ukraine.